 If you experience a dental emergency, it is important to take immediate action.
 Here are some steps you can take for common dental emergencies:

 Toothaches: Rinse your mouth with warm water and use dental floss to remove any food particles that may be stuck between your teeth.
-Over-the-counter pain relievers can help relieve discomfort, but it is important to see a dentist as soon as possible to identify and address the underlying problem.
+Over-the-counter pain relievers can help relieve discomfort, but it is important to see a dentist in Ahwatukee as soon as possible to identify and address the underlying problem.

 Broken or chipped teeth: Rinse your mouth with warm water and apply a cold compress to the affected area to reduce swelling.
-If possible, collect any pieces of the broken tooth and bring them with you to the dentist.
+If possible, collect any pieces of the broken tooth and bring them with you to the Ahwatukee dentist.

-Lost fillings or crowns: If the filling or crown is still in place, avoid chewing on that side of your mouth and see a dentist as soon as possible.
+Lost fillings or crowns: If the filling or crown is still in place, avoid chewing on that side of your mouth and see a dentist in Ahwatukee as soon as possible.
 If the filling or crown has come out, try to find it and bring it with you to the dentist.

 Abscesses: An abscess is a serious infection that requires prompt medical attention.
 Rinse your mouth with warm salt water and see a dentist or oral surgeon immediately.